 The other version is a little more spooky.
 The other story is that Jack-o-lanterns date back to the 18th century.
 It is named after an Irish blacksmith, called Jack, who colluded with the Devil and was denied entry into Heaven.
 Jack was condemned to walk the earth for eternity but asked the Devil for some light.
 He was given a burning coal which burnt into a turnip that he had hollowed out.
 Some Irish believe that hanging a lantern in their front window would keep Jack’s wandering soul away.

-When the Scot-Irish emigrated to America in they adapted the tradition and used a pumpkin instead as it is more difficult to find turnips.
+When the Scot-Irish emigrated to America, they adapted the tradition and used pumpkins instead as it is more difficult to find turnips.